Chart Color Schemes

 An assessment of population growth drivers in Fisher reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and ACT Government's SA2 area projections post-2032.
-Future demographic trends suggest lower quartile growth nationally, with the Fisher (ACT) (SA2) expected to grow by 2 persons to reach 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.2% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Moving forward with demographic trends, lower quartile growth of national areas is anticipated, with the suburb expected to grow by 2 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.2% in total over the 17 years.

 Frequently Asked Questions - Population